Is your career goal to become an international school teacher?

-Deciding how to proceed will largely depend on your career goals, but the first step is for you to make a shortlist of where you want to teach, what age group you prefer, and what subject matter you hope to share with your students.
+Deciding how to proceed will largely depend on your career goals, but the first step is to make a shortlist of where you want to teach, what age group you prefer, and what subject matter you hope to share with your students.

-International teaching job search and interview tips and techniques will help you to get motivated and on the right path to teaching overseas.
+International teaching job search and interview tips and techniques will help you get motivated and on the right path to teaching overseas.
 When things get tough, do your best to overcome feeling desperate.

-Once you know more about which schools are hiring and what they are looking for in a new teacher, you can start researching into the benefits offered.
+Once you know more about which schools are hiring and what they are looking for in a new teacher, you can start researching the benefits offered.
 What the compensation package looks like, and how to begin a job application.

 To get the best results from your search for teaching positions in an international school, you can make use of the step by step procedure stated below:

 The first thing you need to do is start the teaching job search and application process as early as possible.
 Some institutions hire teachers with several months’ advance notice, giving candidates time to plan for their transition and get settled in their new home well in advance of the first day of class.